nordyjay/fin_research_agent/README.md

 # Financial Research Agent

-A system that transforms broker research PDFs into an Q&A interface, allowing users to search across hundreds of financial documents using natural language questions.
+A system that transforms broker research PDFs into an Q&A interface, allowing users to search across many financial documents using natural language questions.

 **Core Functionality:**